2 years (4 semesters)

 - One Biology, Grade 11 (C or U)

-The HOAE requirement has been temporarily waived for applicants applying to September 2021.
-Admission decisions for September 2021 will be based on the GPA of your top 6 grades, including the required courses.
+The HOAE requirement has been temporarily waived for applicants applying to September 2023, January 2024 and May 2024.
+Admission decisions for these intakes will be based on the GPA of your top 6 grades, including the required courses.

 English Language ProficiencyAll applicants whose first language is not English must meet Sheridan’s English proficiency requirements.